binnes/esp8266Workshop/en/part4/JUPYTER.md

 ## Step 4 - Creating the binary classifier model

 Once you are confident you have the correct training data available you can proceed to creating the model.

+The approach adopted in this exercise is a common approach for machine learning, where a pipeline of operations or algorithms is constructed to implement the required functionality, in our case generating a model to classify data.

+- Before we can access the Spark functionality we need to import a number of packages:

 ```python
 # Imports for modelling